 A conversation with God who always listens

-Your mind is constantly on the move.
+| Your mind is constantly on the move.
 You are always analyzing, contemplating, daydreaming or dreaming.
 Day and night, it never stops.
 Sometimes you just want to stop thinking for a while.
 That would save you a lot of worry, guilt and fear.
 The ability to think is a great asset, but also a major source of concern.
 Don’t you inevitably fall victim to your stream of thoughts?
 That’s not necessary.
 You can bundle all that thinking into a prayer.
 Then you transform your inner monologue into an ongoing conversation with God, who is the source of all love.
-Break your isolation and know that there is Someone inside you who wants to listen with love to everything that concerns you and worries you.
+Break your isolation.
+Know that there is Someone inside you.
+This presence wants to listen with love to everything that concerns you and worries you.
 From: audio CD ‘Home’ (Lannoo/GMI Music, 2003) |

 Henri Nouwen invites us in the quote above not to be left with that jumble of hurt emotions.
 Emotions are a form of energy and cannot be suppressed.
 If we do this anyway, this energy will look for another way out.
 We get health problems, psychological problems or take it out on third parties.